kisa29/inst314/README.md

 # inst314
-Dataset about the psychology and leading causes of modern life on the mental health o people
+Dataset about the psychology and leading causes of modern life on the mental health of people.
+Highlights likes and dislikes of modern life.